 laws and regulations

-The discovery of zebra mussels in Lake Sharpe and Lake Francis Case in the summer of 2019 was “a game-changer” for the fight against invasive species across South Dakota.
-Throughout this fight, aquatic invasive species (AIS) regulations have been created and adopted to prevent the spread of this species.
+Aquatic invasive species (AIS) regulations have been created and adopted to prevent the spread of species.
 Find out what you can do to make sure you are following all the regulations and doing your part to combat invasive species in South Dakota.

 - You may not possess, transport, sell, purchase, or propagate an aquatic invasive species.
 For invasive fish and crayfish, only dead specimens may be transported or possessed.